WZNT

 WZNT (93.7 FM), branded on-air as Zeta 93, is a radio station broadcasting a Spanish Tropical format.
-Licensed to San Juan, Puerto Rico, it serves the Puerto Rico area.
-The station is currently owned by Spanish Broadcasting System Holding Company, Inc.
+Licensed to San Juan, Puerto Rico, it serves the entire commonwealth through one of the strongest FM signals on the island.
+The station is owned by the Spanish Broadcasting System (SBS) and forms part of SBS Puerto Rico’s multi-media cluster that includes radio, television, and digital platforms.